Notice to Importers

 7.2 This Notice and other pertinent information are available on the following Internet site: List of Notices to Importers/Exporters

-7.3 The Canada-Costa Rica Free Trade Agreement is available on their site.
+7.3 The Canada-Costa Rica Free Trade Agreement is available on the Global Affairs Canada website.

 - Date Modified: